 'Doggedly': little in the way of determination will actually be needed on this delectable day walk as we pass through pastureland, parkland and woodland, beside canal, lake and stream and across gently undulating terrain.
-'Doglegging': our route zigzags so that we avoid the worst of the mud, see the best of the sights and reach the pub at lunchtime.
+'Doglegging': our route will zigzag so that we avoid the worst of the mud, see the best of the sights and reach the pub at lunchtime.
 Dogmersfield: at the heart of this walk is a village of handsome red-brick and timber houses, chief among them Dogmersfield Park, a deep-set, demure, dignified house of 1728 set among lawns and lakes.

 Some information on places and landscapes:

 Dogmersfield: A pleasant village of red-brick and timbered houses.
 The Queen's Head pub is named after Catherine of Aragon, first wife of Henry VIII, who is said to have stayed in the village with her first husband, Arthur, Prince of Wales, Henry's brother.

 Dogmersfield Park: A large, plain brick house built in 1728 and since then becoming a Roman Catholic college and a hotel.
 The interest is mostly inside with some ornate stuccoed rooms remaining after a fire in 1981.
 A destroyed wing has been rebuilt in a clever copycat style but the blocks of guestrooms built since it became The Four Seasons Hotel look cheap.
 A formal garden is being developed and the grounds (by Eames) of sweeping lawns and pretty lakes with picturesque bridges are lovely.